andyjakubowski/kingly-site/src/v1/tutorials/real-world-profile.md

 {% endfullwidth %}

 ## Commands
-We have the following commands for the *User profile* route:
+We have the following commands for the *User profile* route (some of which also being used for the *Home* route):

 | Command | Command parameters |Description|
 |:---|:---|:---|